Monday, 27 March 2023

 Probably the thing I appreciate the most about Season Sixteen is the introduction of Romana.
 After a season-and-a-half with a female companion that could handle all the action in a story it was great to get the polar opposite.
 We now had a woman who could take care of some of the plot elements that required intellectual skills.
 It's great to see the "full spectrum of usefulness" being covered by characters who were usually just getting in trouble or asking the Doctor what was going on.
 Truly, this was a glorious time to be a companion with a uterus in Doctor Who!

 I'm also quite fond of the dynamics between the two Time Lords.
 While I do complain about a lot of the comedy in this season, the banter these two indulge in does really work.
 Mary Tamm and Tom Baker have amazing chemistry.
 Thanks to how gifted both of them are, we can see that they start off badly but will, eventually, get along.
-Romana still frequently doubts the Doctor's competency, but she does trust him when he's needed most.
+Romana still frequently doubts the Doctor's competency, but she does trust him to come through when he's needed most.
 We really haven't quite seen this sort of relationship between the Doctor and his assistant before.
 There's a definite sense of equality between them.
 The Doctor has a bit more street smarts than Romana.- but, otherwise, she can do quite fine without him.
 As the character evolves, we will see her competently handle large plot threads in the story without a hint of worry.
 It's undeniable that Four and either incarnation of Romana is one of the best TARDIS teams in the history of the show.

 I also quite liked the concept of the Black and White Guardians.
 Formidable god-like beings who seemed to be even more powerful than Time Lords.
 They were certainly interesting enough to bring back in the 80s.
 In fact, I wish we'd see them again in New Who.
 They've been given a name-check, at least.
 I thought, maybe, they'd been wiped out in the Time Wars but it seems they're still out there.
 Hopefully, we'll see them again, someday.
 Although, it will be sad not to see Valentine Dyall in the role of the Black Guardian.
 He had such a great voice!